The Wrong Planet Syndrome – Part 1

 AQ test

-It was by pure luck that I passed an online AQ test (AQ stands for Autism Quotient, not to be confused with IQ - Intelligence Quotient!) - be sure to spend a few minutes and take it.
-Your score will be an indication of whether you're likely or unlikely to be on the autism spectrum.
-Perhaps you will learn a lot about yourself!
-What you think is autism is probably very far from the truth, if you have never dealt with this topic.
-The test "is published in a peer-reviewed scientific journal and has been statistically validated for sensitivity and selectivity" (the source - in Russian).
+It was pure luck that I took an online AQ test (AQ stands for Autism Quotient—not to be confused with IQ, Intelligence Quotient!).
+Take a few minutes to try it yourself.
+Your score will give you an idea of whether you're likely or unlikely to be on the autism spectrum.
+You might learn a lot about yourself!
+What you think autism is may be far from the truth if you've never explored this topic.
+The test "is published in a peer-reviewed scientific journal and has been statistically validated for sensitivity and selectivity" (source in Russian).

-Autism is a neurotype (developmental distinction), considered a hidden disability.
+Autism is a neurotype (a developmental difference) considered a hidden disability.
 It affects how people experience the world and interact with others.
-Autistic people process information in an alternative way that causes them to see, hear, and feel the world differently than others.
+Autistic people process information differently, which makes them see, hear, and feel the world in unique ways.

-You can't get autism, you can only be born autistic.
-It's for life: autism is not an illness and cannot be 'cured'.
-People feel being autistic is a fundamental aspect of their identity.
-Autism is genetic in nature and is caused by specific features in the structure and functioning of the brain, which affect world perception.
+You can't "get" autism—you can only be born autistic.
+It's lifelong: autism isn’t an illness and can’t be "cured."
+Many autistic people feel that being autistic is a fundamental part of their identity.
+Autism is genetic and is caused by differences in the structure and functioning of the brain, which affect how people perceive the world.

-However, I am getting ahead of myself.
-Let's get back to the test and the revolutionary realization of who you are, which may explain many of the difficulties you have faced all your life.
+But I’m getting ahead of myself.
+Let’s go back to the test and the potential life-changing realization it could bring—explaining difficulties you may have faced all your life.

-The scale of the test is 0 to 50 and consists of a few segments.
-The following information is taken from the video Everything You Need To Know About The Online AQ Test:
+The test scores range from 0 to 50, with different ranges indicating varying likelihoods of being on the spectrum.
+Here’s a breakdown from the video Everything You Need To Know About The Online AQ Test:

 • 0 to 10 – absolutely no autistic tendencies.

-• 26 to 31 - a borderline score.
-86% of people with this score will be correctly classified as autists.
+• 26 to 31 – a borderline score; 86% of people in this range are correctly identified as autistic.

-• 32 to 50 - very high likelihood of being autistic.
-80% of the autistic adults and only 2% of the non-autistic control group scored 32 or higher.
-43% of autistics scored above 38.
-However, none of the 174 not-autistic participants scored above 38.
+• 32 to 50 – a strong likelihood of being autistic.
+80% of autistic adults and only 2% of non-autistic participants scored 32 or higher.
+43% of autistic people scored above 38, while none of the 174 non-autistic participants did.

-I got 37.
-Of course, the test is very approximate, although it will most likely coincide with the professional assessment if it will be made one day.
-[ADDED LATER: This is exactly what happened after 1 year and 3 months, when I was officially diagnosed with autism.]
-Please watch the video Self-Diagnosis Of Autism: Is it valid?
-It can be summarized in one word: valid!
+I scored 37.
+Of course, this is only an approximate tool, but in many cases, it aligns with professional assessments.
+[ADDED LATER: That’s exactly what happened for me, 1 year and 3 months later, when I was officially diagnosed with autism.]
+I highly recommend watching the video Self-Diagnosis Of Autism: Is it valid?
+In short—yes, it is!

-A friend of mine, whose autism is outwardly more pronounced than mine and he has an official diagnosis, was scored lower than me.
-He explained it this way: "I got 34 but I think it's because that test seems more focused on social stuff than sensory stuff".
+A friend of mine, whose autism is more noticeable and who has an official diagnosis, scored lower than I did.
+He explained: "I got 34, but I think it’s because the test focuses more on social stuff than sensory stuff."

-The situation has cleared up.
-I saw my life in a completely different way
+The situation became clear.
+I saw my life in a completely new way.

-As far as I understand from the test and from many articles and videos, I am undoubtedly on the autism spectrum (level 1, previously referred to as high-functioning autism or Asperger's syndrome).
-How much better is certainty than the unknown!
-Many previously incomprehensible problems have found an explanation.
-Some peculiarities of perception and thinking, which have always seemed to me shameful flaws, for which I was responsible, turned out to be completely natural for a certain kind of people.
-Trying to change or overcome them is not only stupid, but also useless - they are beyond the control of my desires and willpower, it's just the way I'm built, it's my genetics
+As far as I understand from the test and from many articles and videos, I am undoubtedly on the autism spectrum (level 1, previously known as high-functioning autism or Asperger's syndrome).
+How much better certainty is than the unknown!
+Many previously confusing problems now have an explanation.
+Some peculiarities in perception and thinking that I always saw as shameful flaws—things I believed I was responsible for—turned out to be completely natural for certain kinds of people.
+Trying to change or overcome them isn’t just pointless, it’s impossible—they’re beyond the control of my desires or willpower.
+It’s simply how I’m built; it’s in my genetics.

-After having felt different for many years, experienced multiple challenges and, excruciatingly, not known why, I am still the same person.
-Yet...
-I became a different person.
-Nothing has changed, while at the same time everything has changed - discovering that I am autistic was a turning point.
-I reframed my self-identity and found a completely different version of myself.
-Suddenly it became clear that I was not a broken neurotypical person, but a normal neurodiverse person, so there is no reason to make claims or blame myself for anything.
-This new knowledge made me feel as if I was acquitted by the court, clearing me of a wrongful conviction after several decades.
-Why wasn't I told about this when I was a kid???
+After feeling different for so many years, facing countless challenges, and painfully not knowing why, I’m still the same person.
+And yet… I’m also different.
+Nothing has changed, but at the same time, everything has changed—discovering that I’m autistic was a turning point.
+I reframed my self-identity and found a completely new version of myself.
+Suddenly, it became clear that I wasn’t a broken neurotypical person, but a normal neurodiverse person.
+There was no longer any reason to blame myself for anything.
+This realization felt like being acquitted by a court, finally cleared of a wrongful conviction after decades.
+Why wasn’t I told this when I was a kid???

 The experience of the guy from this video is very similar to mine: